sevidmusic/Rig/README.md

 ### `rig --delete-routes`

-Delete the Routes defined by the specified module that serve the file at the specified `--relative-path` in response to the specified Requests.
+Delete the Routes defined by the specified Module that serve the file at the specified `--relative-path` in response to the specified Requests.

-Note: All of the Routes defined by the module that match this criteria will be deleted.
+Note: All of the Routes defined by the Module that match this criteria will be deleted.

 Arguments:

 ```
---module-name               The name of the module that defines the
+--module-name               The name of the Module that defines the
                             Routes.

 --path-to-roady-project     The path to the relevant Roady project's